Editor's note: This post was last updated on June 2, 2020.

 Although SAS has minimal external dependencies to support critical operations, it is a regular part of due diligence practices to consider potential disruptions to third parties.
-This diligence is especially important in this time of uncertainty as businesses are dealing with ramifications of COVID-19.
+This diligence has been especially important as businesses are dealing with ramifications of COVID-19.
 SAS also recognizes that third-party risk management is a component of ISO standards, as well as global industry sector guidance and regulation, that our customers may follow.

-Through the Business Continuity Management (BCM) program and other company processes, SAS is reaching out to and monitoring third-party dependencies to affirm their ability to continue providing services during COVID-19.
+Through the Business Continuity Management (BCM) program and other company processes, SAS continues to reach out to and monitor third-party dependencies to affirm their ability to continue providing services during COVID-19.
 SAS’ mitigation strategies include qualification of third-party continuity planning as well as the use of alternate resources to meet recovery time objectives and service-level agreements.

 On an ongoing basis, SAS qualifies third parties for a variety of risk management areas including information security controls, anti-corruption trade practices, data privacy, and project delivery and support.
 Given concerns about supply chain disruption during the COVID-19 outbreak, these practices have become even more important.

 For more information about SAS’ BCM plan, view the white paper.

 What is happening with SAS Global Forum and all other planned customer events?